zarino/zarino.co.uk/posts/2014-01-02-backup-your-shit.md

 ![Synology DS214se disk enclosure](/media/ds214se.jpg)

 You can get larger, more expensive RAID controllers.
 But, frankly, I was amazed at how cheap and accessible this stuff has become.
-The only real shame is that the whole thing is a minefield.
+The only real shame is that the whole thing is a decision minefield.
 Synology alone sells 10 "home" RAID solutions – without even considering the competition.
 It's a world of acronyms and long, complicated feature comparison charts.
 And most worryingly, there are surprisingly few end-to-end "here's how I did it" articles by people who've bought one of these boxes and got it running with their existing stuff.

 Hopefully, that last point is something I can remedy, if I go down the DS214 route.
 Stay tuned.